chrislkeller/ona-workshop/README.md

 Or maybe you're looking for a tool that help organize/display information when that breaking news event happens.

-Enter [tabletop.js](https://github.com/jsoma/tabletop) and [handlebars.js](http://handlebarsjs.com/), two little JavaScript libraries that play well with one another and play well with .
+Enter [tabletop.js](https://github.com/jsoma/tabletop) and [handlebars.js](http://handlebarsjs.com/), two little JavaScript libraries that play well with one another and play well with one another.

 **Goal**: Learn how you can use tabletop.js & handlebars.js together opens up really cool custom-mini-CMS possibilities and ways to manage data-driven projects and interactives.